ScilifelabDataCentre/pathogens-portal/DOCUMENTATION/adding_new_data_highlights.md

 ```

 On the top of the file, surrounded by `---`, basic information for this data highlight is provided.
-It contains the title; publication date (desired; Hugo needs to be run on that day or later for it to appear); summary text that appears in the homepage and in the main page of the Data highlights section; location of the illustration to be displayed on the homepage (`banner`); localtion of the illustration on the page of the highlight (`banner_large`); caption text that will appear under the illustration on the page of the highlight; information about whether a Swedish translation is still needed or not (`needs_translation: yes` or `needs_translation: no`).
+It contains the title; publication date (desired; Hugo needs to be run on that day or later for it to appear); summary text that appears in the homepage and in the main page of the Data highlights section; location of the illustration to be displayed on the homepage (`banner`); localtion of the illustration on the page of the highlight (`banner_large`); caption text that will appear under the illustration on the page of the highlight; information about whether a (Swedish) translation is still needed or not (`needs_translation: true` or `needs_translation: false`).

 The title, date, summary, illustrations will appear where they are supposed to be.

 Do not forget that you will need to create an English as well as a Swedish version of the data highlight, corresponding to two separate files placed in two separate folders (see above).
-In case there is no translation to Swedish yet, the text in English can be used and the `needs_translation` parameter needs to be set to `yes` in which case an alert will appear on top of the page saying that the translation will be added later.
+In case there is no translation to Swedish yet, the text in English can be used and the `needs_translation` parameter needs to be set to `true` in which case an alert will appear on top of the page saying that the translation will be added later.

 ## Illustrations